Notable AI Models Documentation

 Criteria

-To be included in the database, an ML model must satisfy all inclusion criteria:
+To be included in the dataset, an ML model must satisfy all inclusion criteria:

 - there must be reliable documentation of its existence and relevance to machine learning;